Harmonized professional services

 Plan and organisation

-The project have a phased implementation with different focus areas during different periods.
+The programme has a phased implementation with different focus areas during different periods.
 The work is primarily employee driven and performed in cross-functional teams with representation from the different stakeholders.
-At present, the project plans to run until the end of 2021.
-Phase 1 includes the following areas: Research support, accounting, procurement, HR, communication and archive and registry.
+At present, the project plans to run until June 2021.

 For KI to achieve it overarching objectives it needs professional support services that create the greatest possible value for the individual lecturer, researcher, student and manager.
 In early spring 2019, KI started its first comprehensive review since 1993 of its professional support services.
 KI’s professional support services encompass functions and processes at all levels of the organization, including HR, finance, communications, education, student support, researcher support, facilities, security, IT, legal, archive/registry and management support.
 Since 1993, KI, the sector and world at large have changed dramatically, and KI needs to adapt the range, delivery and organisation of its professional services.